 Skin cancer is the uncontrolled growth of abnormal cells in the skin.
+The three main types of skin cancer are:

-The three main types of skin cancer are basal cell carcinoma (BCC), squamous cell carcinoma (SCC) and melanoma.
 BCC and SCC are also called non-melanoma skin cancer or keratinocyte cancer.
-They are far more common than melanoma.
+They're far more common than melanoma and make up about 99% of skin cancers.

 The skin